physionetchallenges/python-example-2024/README.md

 - `training_data` (input; required) is a folder with the training data files, including the images and diagnoses (you can use the `ptb-xl/records100/00000` folder from the below steps); and
 - `model` (output; required) is a folder for saving your model(s).

+We are asking teams to include working training code and a pre-trained model.
+Please include your pre-trained model in the `model` folder so that we can load it with the below command.

 You can run your trained model(s) by running

     python run_model.py -d test_data -m model -o test_outputs